UnitedPlanet/intrexx-cloud-playbooks/cloud-provider/installer/docs/README.md

 - Create new Intrexx server VM instance based on current scale set image (e.g. IxVmssImage).
 - Login to the new VM via RDP.
 - Start Supervisor service and portal manager.
-- Check if OU contains patches requiring a single running instance during OU installation (e.g. Ignite update, locked files by other app servers...).
-If so, terminate all running scale set instances and disable automatic scaling.
+- Terminate all running scale set instances and disable automatic scaling.
 - Start the online update with the portal manager.
 - Run sysprep.exe and prepare VM for image capturing: https://docs.microsoft.com/en-us/azure/virtual-machines/windows/capture-image-resource
 - Capture the image and define it as the new scale set image: https://docs.microsoft.com/en-us/azure/virtual-machine-scale-sets/virtual-machine-scale-sets-upgrade-scale-set#how-to-update-global-scale-set-properties